 If the provisions of these Guidelines are violated, the University will take appropriate steps to halt the inappropriate behavior and address its effects.
 If it is determined that inappropriate conduct has been committed by one of our employees, regardless of whether conduct constitutes a violation of these Guidelines, University administration or supervisors will take such action as is appropriate under the circumstances.
 Such action may range from counseling to termination from employment.
 Equal Opportunity and Outreach may provide recommendations for the consideration of administrators regarding appropriate administrative actions.

 Required Training: Faculty, new employees and new students are required to complete an in-person or web-based training on the prevention of sexual harassment and sexual violence.
-The employee harassment prevention training is available in the Equal Opportunity & Outreach website.
+The employee harassment prevention training is available in the Equal Opportunity and Outreach website.
 New employees and new supervisors must participate in the training within three months of beginning the new position or the new supervisory role and they are strongly encouraged to do so within the first month of employment or the new supervisory role.
+Coaches, staff, and student-athletes in the Division of Athletics must complete training on sexual violence prevention, intervention and response annually.
 Additional in-person training on a variety of topics for employees is offered through Workplace Learning and Development.

 These Guidelines not only reflect the requirements of law, but also serve as a basis for the best possible education and the most effective workplace.
 They are in accord with the University of Massachusetts Non Discrimination and Harassment Policy, T16-040.

 These Guidelines apply to all employees, students, vendors, and visitors of UMass Lowell.
 For further detail regarding how these Guidelines apply to students, please see the Student Conduct Code.

 Confidential Employee is an employee who, because of his/her position, may not reveal an individual’s identity or other information without permission, even to the Title IX Coordinator(s).